Citizenship Eligibility Assessment & Status Review

 Written Eligibility Assessment

-• Structured legal assessment of acquisition options, loss, or citizenship status
+• Structured legal assessment of citizenship by descent, potential loss issues, or nationality status

 • Review of documents, residence status, and evidence strategy